irsath/audibene/README.md

 * is not resilient in case of any failure
 * doesn't persist it state (so a reboot will push back every user into pulsar)
 * may have a high memory footprint on first run
-* suppose that the number of item returned by a get on users resource is constant and defined by the "limit" property within the http response
+* make the assumption that the number of item returned by a get on users resource is constant and defined by the "limit" property within the http response

 Performance can be improved by:
 * using async http call to gorest api